 - Physical, sexual, or emotional abuse

 - Major life events such as moving, graduating, retiring, etc.

-- Serious illness: Major, chronic, and terminal illnesses often contribute to depression.
+- Serious illness: Major, chronic (long-term), and terminal illnesses often contribute to depression.
 These include cancer, heart disease, stroke, HIV, Parkinson's disease, and others

 - Substance abuse